SnootyMonkey/clj-json-ld/README.md

 ## Usage

-At the REPL:
+At the Clojure REPL:

 ```clojure
 (require '[clj-json-ld.core :as json-ld])
 ```

-In your namespace:
+In your Clojure namespace:

 ```clojure
 (ns your-app.core